Register company in BVI

 - Before Tetra Consultants can incorporate your company in BVI, you are required to provide a list of required KYC documents.
 Some of these documents include the names of directors, company’s resolution and identification proof.

-- Based on the documents provided, Tetra Consultants will draft and notarize the Memorandum and Articles of Association, business plan and other incorporation documents.
+- Based on the documents provided, Tetra Consultants will draft and notarize the Memorandum and Articles of Association, business plan and other incorporation documents necessary for a BVI company registration.

 - After preparing the required documents, Tetra Consultants will register your company through the BVI companies registration office.